ucsd-ccbb/cirrus-ngs/README.md

 * SmallRNASeqPipeline

 ## General Overview
 First user creates a design file (format described [below](#design)).
 The jupyter notebook for the user's chosen pipeline requires such a design file and multiple parameters specified within the first cell.
 The notebook creates a yaml file summarizing all of the user input and transfers that file to the cluster.
 Cluster-native code then uses that yaml file, along with multiple configuration files (described [below](#config)), to sequentially execute the analysis steps specified by the user in a parallelized fashion.
 Upon completion of each step the output will be uploaded to the user's s3 output bucket and can be accessed at any point.

+#### A rough diagram:
 ```
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%||||||||@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 Local                                                         transfer                                           Remote